mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 width="600" height="600">

 * The following image from the text illustrates the various attributes of mind moments.
-Notice each of the moments in the illustration is a perceiving moment.
+Notice each of the mind moments in this particular illustration is a perceiving moment.

 <img